 Bechamel is considered one of the most important sauces of French cuisine but is found in recipes from other cultures as well.
-A but is found in recipes from other cultures as well.
-A bechamel milk, and can be seasoned with onion or other flavorings.
-The Greek version includes the addition of egg yolks, which gives the traditionally white sauce a light yellow color.
+A bechamel is a combination of milk, butter, and flour and can be seasoned with onion or other flavorings.
+The Greek version, besamel (in Greek: μπεσαμέλ, pronounced beh-sah-MEL) includes the addition of egg yolks, which gives the traditionally white sauce a light yellow color.

 - 4 tablespoons unsalted butter

 - Salt and freshly ground pepper to taste

 - 1 to 3 egg yolks, beaten with a fork

 - In a small saucepan, heat the milk over medium-low heat until hot.

 - In another saucepan, melt the butter over low heat.
 As soon as it melts, add the flour and stir with a wooden spoon until there are no lumps.